Arkesion/CAPSTONE-Project/README.md

 Using the Program:
 To run the code, you must run the Master Script.

-This Can be done in linux by opening a terminal in the location of the project and typing "./MasterScript.sh" before pressing enter.
+This can be done in linux by opening a terminal in the location of the project and typing "./MasterScript.sh" before pressing enter.

 (You might need to chmod the scripts in order to have them run.
 This can be done for each script by typing